JanDeDobbeleer/oh-my-posh/docs/docs/segment-os.md

 ## Properties

-- macos: `string` - the string to use for macOS - defaults to macOS icon
+- macos: `string` - the string to use for macOS - defaults to macOS icon - defaults to `\uF179`
-- linux: `string` - the icon to use for Linux - defaults to Linux icon
+- linux: `string` - the icon to use for Linux - defaults to Linux icon - defaults to `\uF17C`
-- windows: `string` - the icon to use for Windows - defaults to Windows icon
+- windows: `string` - the icon to use for Windows - defaults to Windows icon - defaults to `\uE62A`